SrinjaySarkar/imap-Implicit-Mapping-and-Positioning-in-Real-Time/README.md

   ### To-DO
 - [x] Add visualizaton of results obtained.
-- [ ] Change architrecture from single MLP to heirarchical feature grids in order to improve local reconstruction details.
+- [ ] Change architrecture from single MLP to heirarchical feature grids in order to improve local reconstruction details
+- [ ] Change architrecture from single MLP to [progressive representations](https://arxiv.org/pdf/2202.04713.pdf).
 - [ ] Add viewing direction for mapping to check if modelling specularities improves results.
 - [ ] Adding semantic branch for keyframes.